 The editorial did not explicitly say who the “unwanted people” were but in 1940s Canada, the intent would have been clear.
-Author Allan Levine, in his book Seeking the Fabled City, writes about how antisemitism was part of Canada’s cultural fabric.
+Author Allan Levine, in his book Seeking the Fabled City - will open in a new tab, writes about how antisemitism was part of Canada’s cultural fabric.

 “During the period from the early 1880s to the early 1960s, anti-Semitism was ingrained in the fabric of Canadian society, imposed and practised openly, usually without hesitation, qualifications or shame.
 Shopping at a Jewish-owned store or using the services of a Jewish tailor was tolerable for most gentile Canadians.
 But it was not acceptable to have Jewish work colleagues, Jewish neighbours or, worst of all, Jewish members at private sports and social clubs.
 That was just the way it was.”